hellosamm/react-advanced-prework/README.md

 Provides a "Learn More" button that takes users to a details page with breed information.

-The details page includes the breed name, a description, and tempermant
+The details page includes the breed name, a description, and temperament

 A "Back" button allows users to return to the main page, where the last viewed cat remains visible until a new cat is fetched.